Deep Image Prior: Method

-where $E(x;x_0)$ is a task-dependent data term, $x_0$ the noisy/low-resolution/occluded image, and $R(x)$ a regularizer.
+where $E(x;x_0)$ is a task-dependent data term, $x_0$ is the noisy/low-resolution/occluded image, and $R(x)$ is a regularizer.

-The choice of data term $E(x; x_0)$ is dictated by the application and will be discussed later.
-The choice of regularizer, which usually captures a generic prior on natural images, is more difficult and is the subject of much research.
-As a simple example, $R(x)$ can be the Total Variation (TV) of the image, which encourages solutions to contain uniform regions.
-In this work, we \emph{replace} the regularizer $R(x)$ with the implicit prior captured by the neural network, as follows:
+The choice of data term $E(x; x_0)$ is often directly dictated by the application and is thus not difficult.
+The regularizer $R(x)$, on the other hand, is often not tied to a specific application because it captures the generic regularity of natural images.
+A simple example is Total Variation (TV), which encourages images to contain uniform regions, but much research has gone into designing and learning good regularizers.

+In this work, we drop the explicit regularizer $R(x)$ and use instead the implicit prior captured by the neural network parametrization, as follows:

-The minimizer $\theta^*$ is obtained using an optimizer such as gradient descent starting from a \emph{random initialization} of the parameters.
-Given a (local) minimizer $\theta^*$, the result of the restoration process is obtained as $x^* = f_{\theta^*}(z)$.
-Note that while it is also possible to optimize over the code $z$, in our experiments we do not do that.
-Thus, unless noted otherwise, $z$ is a fixed $3D$ tensor with $32$ feature maps and of the same spatial size as $x$ filled with uniform noise.
-We found that additionally perturbing $z$ randomly at every iteration lead to better results in some experiments (c.f.~Supplementary material).
+The (local) minimizer $\theta^*$ is obtained using an optimizer such as gradient descent, starting from a \emph{random initialization} of the parameters $\theta$ (see~\cref{fig:pipeline}).
+Hence, the only empirical information available to the restoration process is the noisy image $x_0$.
+Given the resulting (local) minimizer $\theta^*$, the result of the restoration process is obtained as $x^* = f_{\theta^*}(z)$.\footnote{\Cref{eq:reparametrization} can also be thought of as a regularizer $R(x)$ in the style of~\cref{eq:direct}, where $R(x)=0$ for all images that can be generated by a deep ConvNet of a certain architecture with the weights being not too far from random initialization, and $R(x)=+\infty$ for all other signals.} This approach is schematically depicted in~\cref{fig:priors_illustration} (left).

-In terms of \eqref{eq:direct}, the prior $R(x)$ defined by \eqref{eq:reparametrization} is an indicator function $R(x)=0$ for all images that can be produced from $z$ by a deep ConvNet of a certain architecture, and $R(x)=+\infty$ for all other signals.
-Since no aspect of the network is pre-trained from data, such \textit{deep image prior} is effectively handcrafted, just like the TV norm.
-We show that this hand-crafted prior works very well for various image restoration tasks.
+Since no aspect of the network $f_\theta$ is learned from data beforehand, such \textit{deep image prior} is effectively handcrafted, just like the TV norm.
+The contribution of the paper is to show that this hand-crafted prior works very well for various image restoration tasks, well beyond standard handcrafted priors, and approaching learning-based approaches in many cases.

+As we show in the experiments, the choice of architecture does have an impact on the results.
+In particular, most of our experiments are performed using a U-Net-like ``hourglass'' architecture with skip connections, where $z$ and $x$ have the same spatial dimensions and the network has several millions of parameters.
+Furthermore, while it is also possible to optimize over the code $z$, in our experiments we do not do so.
+Thus, unless noted otherwise, $z$ is a fixed randomly-initialized $3D$ tensor.